rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 These advantages come at the cost of a more intricate type system than Go's.

-Go has a great user experience that Rust still lacks.
+Go has its own strengths and in particular has a great user experience that Rust still lacks.

 ### I like the language but it really needs _$somefeature_.